-When we typically think about automotive industry sustainability, the first thing we tend to think about is fuel economy.
+When we typically think about automotive industry sustainability, the first thing we tend to think about is fuel efficiency.
 How can we improve the engines so that they require less fuel?
 What about hybrids, plug-in hybrids and all-electric vehicles?

 But the reality is there are other ways to improve sustainability that go beyond innovating the engines.
 For example, how can we depend less on fossil fuels when we build this vehicle or when we source components for the vehicle?
 Can we achieve better fuel efficiency with this light-weighting procedure?
 Can we be more sustainable in our production process?

 Consider the iconic clay model, a long-term staple of vehicle design.
 Clay enables Ford engineers to see exciting new ideas in real life, something they can build, modify and feel with their hands, not just observe on a computer monitor.